benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - Went into the Wayback Machine and found my first site
+  * Isn't it a beauty
 - Built "Basic Guru Online" as a Geocities website
   * (because apparently I was a "guru")
   * Geocities was like THE hosting service of the day
-  * There was also Angelfire
+  * There was also Angelfire & Tripod
   * Talking early 2000
 - BGO was like a full web application
   * Geocities handled all the backend